jcerdenia/joshuacerdenia/README.md

 I'm a full stack developer with [FireVisor](https://firevisor.com/), an AI company creating self-aware factories.

-I made a career change from music composition to software development in 2021 and am learning everything I can get my hands on.
+I made the jump to software development in 2021 with a music background and am learning everything I can get my hands on.
 My daily work includes JavaScript/TypeScript, Angular, React, Node, NestJS, etc. I'm also fond of Kotlin and Android.

 Outside tech, I enjoy all things to do with culture.
 Find me at [cerdenia.com](https://cerdenia.com).